PETRULIS - DE VRIES LAB

 Circumstantial evidence supports the hypothesis that the sexually dimorphic vasopressin (VP) innervation of the brain tempers sickness behavior in males.
 Here we test this hypothesis directly, by comparing induced sickness behavior in animals with or without ablations of BNST VP cells, a major source of sexually dimorphic VP in the brain.
 Deletion of these cells had minimal effects on sickness behavior in males or female mice, but did increase consumption of sucrose (a measure of positive hedonic state) in both sexes.
 Males, but not females, with cell ablations showed impairment in recognition of social novelty compared to control mice.
 These data confirm that BNST VP cells control social behavior in a sexually dimorphic way, but do not play a critical role in sickness behavior.

-Tracing monosynaptic inputs and outputs of sex-different vasopressin cells in bed nucleus of the stria terminalis (BNST) and medial amygdala
+Sex differences in both monosynaptic inputs and outputs of vasopressin cells in bed nucleus of the stria terminalis (BNST) and medial amygdala

 HYPOTHALAMIC VASOPRESSIN